polypheny/Website/community/gsoc/README.md

 Your proposal should include

 - a description of and motivation for your project idea,
 - a rough time plan and
--   details on how to implement your idea.
+- details on how to implement your idea and
+- the GitHub id of your pull request.

 Please check our [Polypheny@GSoC]( https://polypheny.org/community/gsoc/) page for additional information and do not hesitate to contact us in case you have questions.